Priyapta/IPK_Calculator/README.md

 Feature:
 - login using username & password
-- Calculate IPK
+- Calculate IP
+- Update on Your Input Subject title
+- Delete Subject using slidable

 OnProgress:
-- Calculate IP
 - Summary  subject  of each semester
-- Update on Your Input Subject title
+- Calculate IPK